API Connectors

 The API Connectors editor is where REST API integrations are declared.
 A connector is a reusable "talks to one system" definition — a base URL, an authentication strategy and a list of endpoints — that the rest of NomaUBL references by name.

-Connectors are used by the E-Invoicing → Actions tab to bind a regulatory seller action to a remote API call, and by any other NomaUBL feature that needs to invoke an HTTP endpoint.
+Connectors are used by the Action Bindings page to wire a regulatory seller action to a remote API call, by Notification Rules, and by any other NomaUBL feature that needs to invoke an HTTP endpoint.
 Typical targets are:

 - A Plateforme Agréée (PA) REST API.